 Lastly, a property valuation report will be created.
 This report includes all the information collated throughout the process and presents an estimated value for your property.

 Remember, this is a professional opinion based on an analysis of the property and market research, so while you might not agree with it completely, it is considered to be a reliable reflection of your property’s worth.
-The valuation process is your and the valuer’s joint effort.
+The valuation process is both yours and the valuer’s joint effort.

 Be prepared to answer questions and provide necessary documents.
 It can help to have evidence of any renovations or improvements made on the property.
 Providing these details can help ensure an accurate valuation.